Best Viewed using Internet Explorer

 "The worst day of DXing is infinitely better than the best day doing almost anything else with clothes on!"

-For years I worked DX while mobile on HF/6m and portable as well at QRP to 100 watt levels.
+Prior to relocating to NC, for years I worked DX while mobile on HF/6m and portable as well at QRP to 100 watt levels.
 I found that for years I spent most of my time away from home and often bored in my vehicle, HF mobile changes all that !
 Since moving from my Bronco to an F-150HD and no longer commuting daily I am not HF mobile active, however should that change, I will be HF mobile again as soon I can get the equipment installed as it is the most fun and challenging way to chase DX.

-Contesting comes next on the FUN list, especially HF phone DX contests (some CW contesting too) and the ARRL VHF contests.
+Contesting came next on the FUN list, especially HF phone DX contests (some CW contesting too) and the ARRL VHF contests.
 I work all bands 160 meters through 70 centimeters (satellite too, when Oscar 13 was operational), however these days I mostly work 160-6m.
 I use to work the modes of AM , CW, SSB, FM, PSK31, RTTY regurly and I have also worked a lot of SSTV and ATV, although not currently as I am mostly just on ALE these days, but a really good new Solar Cycle with 6m world wide openings could change that!

-The photo above is my A4S/A50-5S in a living Oak Tree that was used in lieu of getting involved with the local township and its stupid 25 foot tower limitation and variance garbage when I was living in Lakewood, NC.
+The photo above is my A4S/A50-5S in a living Oak Tree that was used in lieu of getting involved with the local township in NJ and its stupid 25 foot tower limitation and variance garbage when I was living in Lakewood, NJ.
 I made an installation out of that tree and others for my HF and Repeater operations and they could not say a word about, well above 45 feet was in use 2000 thru 2008, click here to see the Tail Twister move her around.

 In NJ had a rather completeAntenna Farm installation for all of my MF/HF operations.
 I did however suffer from insufficient height for all my VHF plus operations taking into consideration the surrounding terrain and man made structures.
 Here in NC the mountains provide an even greater issue, so far on HF in the last year here I have installed a full size 2Mhz loop which is my main HF antenna, I also have 125 foot and 500 foot random wire antenna and a 160M COBRA in place.